 However, tipping is often seen as an optional service charge and not a requirement, regardless of whether you're in a bustling city like London or a quieter place in Britain.

-While we've done our best to provide all the information you'll need to understand tipping in the UK, you might have specific questions of your own you need help with.
+While I've done my best to provide all the information you'll need to understand tipping in the UK, other people may have different perspectives an opinions.

 For even more information about tipping, or about anything at all in the London area, please feel free to ask for advice on the Free Tours By Foot London Travel Tips Facebook page.